PerceptiLabs/TransferLearning/README.md

 We've provided this GitHub repo to show how easy it is to do transfer learning in PerceptiLabs.
 By using PerceptiLabs, you gain the ability to split the base and label training, and can visualize the transformed data and predictions.

+**Note**: This model is not compatible with PerceptiLabs 0.12 as the UI and components have changed.

 In the included model, we show how a [Custom component](https://www.perceptilabs.com/docs/components) invokes [tf.keras.applications.MobileNetV2()](https://keras.io/api/applications/mobilenet/#mobilenetv2-function) to get a pre-trained MobileNet v2 model, loaded with ImageNet weights.
 We then feed images of flowers into this model to classify them.
 The following screenshot shows this model in PerceptiLabs:

 ![](./model_screenshot.png)